gchave77/tdd/UPER.md

 *
 <h2>2.
 Planning the Solution</h2>
 *
-Your focus should be on these elements of code quality:
+Focus should be on these elements of code quality:
 *
 Code easy to read and maintain code (i.e. Clean code) Use object-oriented design patterns (OOD)